Sameer-create/SmartHotel360-Website/README.md

 ## Running the Website and Function locally

-In order to run the Website and the Function locally you will need to setup the `solution` with multiple startup projects:
+In order to run the Website and the Function locally you will need to setup the `solution` with multiple startup projects:-

 1. Right click on the solution and then click on properties.
 1. Select the option `Multiple startup projects`.